d3netxer/virtual-mapgive-course/tutorial-osm-in-qgis.md

 Open QGIS and load the osm.pbf file, you only need to load the points.
 Open the attribute table of the layer.

-Query only the hospitals in Cameroon using the DB Manager in QGIS.
-[Instructions](https://github.com/d3netxer/virtual-mapgive-course/blob/master/qgis-querying.md)
+Click the 'Select features using an expression button' and read the Select by Expression section of the [Instructions](https://github.com/d3netxer/virtual-mapgive-course/blob/master/qgis-querying.md) to query only the hospitals in Cameroon.

+After features are selected, in the Layers table of contents right-click the points layer and click on 'Save As'

 ##Step 3: